snkennedy21/azitrax/deploy/cloudflared/README.md

 Cloudflare terminates public TLS.
 The tunnel forwards plain HTTP to the private nginx service on the Docker network.

+Enable HTTPS enforcement in Cloudflare for `azitrax.com`.
+The production host does not need inbound router port forwarding, and Azitrax services should not be published on local host ports for public access.

 ## Deployment environment